FAQ: What audio outputs or devices are supported by Roon?

 Roon can stream directly to HQPlayer, whether both applications are running on the same machine or if they're on different machines on your network.

 Roon includes built-in support for the Devialet AIR protocol, used by Devialet's Expert and Expert Pro devices.
 This is a new implementation of AIR, undertaken at Roon Labs.
-It does not require Devialet's AIR driver, and works with Roon Cores running on any platform.
+It does not require Devialet's AIR driver, and works with Roon Servers running on any platform.

 Audio Setup Basics